soydantech/dhikr-counter/index.md

 | Notifications | Dhikr reminders | Yes |
 | Local Storage | App functionality | Yes |

+Advertising does **not** require additional runtime permissions.

 ## In-App Purchases

 The App may offer optional **Premium Features**.
-Payments are processed securely by Google Play or Apple App Store.
+Payments are processed securely by Google Play.
 We do not collect or store payment data.

 ## Widgets

 Home screen widgets:
 - Work fully offline
 - Sync locally with the App
 - Do not transmit any data externally

 ## Changes to This Policy